Flokkq/nixOS/README.md

 This repository is home to the nix code that builds my systems:

 1. NixOS Desktop: NixOS with home-manager, hyprland, etc.
-2. MacBook-Pro 2021: nix-darwin with home-manager, sharing the same home-manager configuration with NixOS Desktop.
+2. MacBook-Pro 2021: nix-darwin sharing the same home-manager configuration with NixOS Desktop.

 See [./hosts](./hosts) for details of each host.